tammynpm/my-ctf-challenges/yara-verificator/public-writeup.md

 ## Background
 Digital forensics in CTFs is not just disk analyzing.
 There are also memory forensics, network forensics, steganography (though not practically used anymore), file analysis, etc. I want to introduce a different type of digital forensics in this CTF.

 This is threat detection forensics challenge.
 In real investigations, analysts use YARA to triage large file sets for malware indicators.

-I intentionally made this challenge medium and expected more solves.
-There were 2 solves at the end.
-This writeup will look at the solution for the YARA Verificator challenge.
+This challenge will mirror a forensics triage process.

 ![](src/renamed.png)